 The Eagle Has Landed – A Passcode For Each Device

 You’ve given your tween or teen a new iPhone or iPad, but you haven’t given it to the stranger who finds it on a park bench when they’ve lost it.
 Put a passcode on their iPhone that you and your child know, but others won’t.

 The Eagle Has Flown The Nest And Is Now Lost – Set Up Find My iPhone

-- Download the Find My iPhone app by Apple on each device after enabling the Find My iPhone in iCloud Settings.
-The app will let you use any iOS device to find the lost phone, remotely lock it, or even erase all the data on it.
+- Download the Find My iPhone app on each device after enabling the Find My iPhone in iCloud Settings.
+The app will let you use any iOS device or the iCloud website to find the lost phone, remotely lock it, or even erase all the data on it.